hmunfru/fiware-sdc/doc/installation-guide.rst

     /opt/fiware-sdc/bin/generateselfsigned.sh myhost.mydomain.org

 By the way, the self-signed certificate is at /etc/keystorejetty.
-This file wont be overwritten although you reinstall the package.
+This file will not be overwritten although you reinstall the package.
 The same way, it wont be removed automatically if you uninstall de package.

 Advanced solution: using certificates signed by a CA